Infinictus/9AI-Assignment/README.md

 comment_service.py: Contains business logic and validation for comment-related operations. user_service.py: Contains business logic and validation for user-related operations. main.py: The entry point of the application, where the FastAPI app is created and configured.
-Requirements:

-The requirements.txt file lists all the required Python packages for the project.

 ### Documentation:
 The API documentation is available at http://localhost:8000/docs when the server is running.
 It provides detailed information about the available endpoints, request/response formats, and example payloads.